SteveCoonrod/portfolio/README.txt

 As of May 2020 this repository shows demonstration code from my studies in the Software Development program at Kirkwood Community College.

 This portfolio includes the following files:

+Capstone_2020 --This is a folder containing the contents of my Software Development Capstone project

+Capstone_Overview.docx	--This is a brief description of what the Capstone project was and my role within it